Skip to main content

 • Establish or increase community infrastructure, such as broadband

-A 2019 report on hospital community benefits prepared for the American Hospital Association found that tax-exempt hospitals provide an estimated $95 billion in community benefit nationwide, a value 11 times that of the tax revenue forgone by granting non-profit hospitals tax-exempt status.
-On the other hand, hospital closures can negatively impact community economic health.
-According to a 2006 study, rural hospital closures reduce per-capita income by $703 and increase unemployment rates by 1.6%.
+A 2022 report on hospital community benefits prepared for the American Hospital Association found that tax-exempt hospitals provide an estimated $110.9 billion in community benefit nationwide, a value 9 times that of the tax revenue forgone by granting nonprofit hospitals tax-exempt status.
+Conversely, hospital closures can negatively impact community economic health.
+A 2021 findings brief by the Rural & Minority Health Research Center identified increased rates of poverty, unemployment, and mortality in rural counties which experienced hospital closures compared with those that did not.
+The report also indicated that hospital closures were concentrated in areas that were more rural, had higher proportions of non-White population, and were already experiencing financial distress.

-The Center for Economic Analysis of Rural Health offers mapping tools and resources that support efforts to make rural healthcare more sustainable and that communicate the importance of health systems to rural communities.
+The Center for Economic Analysis of Rural Health offers mapping tools and resources that support efforts to create sustainable rural healthcare systems and communicate their importance to rural communities.
 Their Healthcare Industry Characteristics map, for example, provides county-level data on healthcare employment, job postings, and wages that can be useful for comparisons in an economic impact study.

 Where can our rural community find the resources to determine the economic impact of our healthcare sector or a component of the healthcare sector?

-For distinct health-related projects, such as those funded by grants, RHIhub's Economic Impact Analysis Tool shows how a project's spending on staff, supplies, equipment, and other expenses benefits the community.
-Originally developed by the Lewin Group for the Federal Office of Rural Health Policy's community-based grantees, this tool uses formulas to estimate the economic impact of grant program investments; however, it can also be applicable to other non-grant funded projects.
+For distinct health-related projects, such as those funded by grants, the Economic Impact Analysis Tool shows how a project's spending on staff, supplies, equipment, and other expenses benefits the state.
+Originally developed for the Federal Office of Rural Health Policy's community-based grantees, this tool uses formulas to estimate the economic impact of grant program investments; however, it can also be applicable to non-grant funded projects.
 The calculations help rural program grantees and other rural programs demonstrate the economic impact of their program's spending and provide tools for those organizations to advocate for resources that contribute to program sustainability and improved healthcare for rural populations.

 Where can our community find training on economic impact and other tools to enhance our local healthcare services and ultimately enhance our local community?

 The Center for Rural Affairs provides comprehensive rural community development services and focuses on policies that support rural community development, resource stewardship, and small farms and businesses.
 The organization offers trainings on rural topics and produces publications on rural issues.
 The Heartland Center for Leadership Development provides training and services in leadership, community development, strategic planning, evaluation, and entrepreneurship.
-The Center for Economic Analysis of Rural Health also offers training.
+The Center for Economic Analysis of Rural Health also offers training through webinars and presentations.

 The Rural Wisconsin Health Cooperative's Community Economic Development Program offers quarterly trainings on economic development issues for healthcare leaders and economic development professionals interested in collaborating with healthcare institutions.
-Additionally, RWHC provides local technical assistance and data analysis to rural healthcare institutions looking to engage in community economic development in their communities.
+Additionally, RWHC provides local technical assistance and data analysis to rural healthcare institutions looking to engage in local community economic development.

 USDA Rural Development administers several Programs & Services for Communities & Nonprofits throughout rural America.
 Contact your state or local Rural Development office or your local USDA Service Center for additional information regarding technical assistance and funding to support self-sustaining, long-term rural development.